Ectopic pregnancy: Heterotopic pregnancy

 In rare cases of ectopic pregnancy, there may be two fertilized eggs, one outside the uterus and the other inside.
 This is called a heterotopic pregnancy.
-Often the intrauterine pregnancy is discovered later than the ectopic, mainly because of the painful emergency nature of ectopic pregnancies.
+Often, the intrauterine pregnancy is discovered later than the ectopic, mainly because of the painful emergency nature of ectopic pregnancies.
 Since ectopic pregnancies are normally discovered and removed very early in the pregnancy, an ultrasound may not find the additional pregnancy inside the uterus.
-When hCG levels continue to rise after the removal of the ectopic pregnancy, there is the chance that a pregnancy inside the uterus is still viable.
+When hCG levels continue to rise after the removal of the ectopic pregnancy, there is a chance that a pregnancy inside the uterus is still viable.
 This is normally discovered through an ultrasound.

 Although rare, heterotopic pregnancies are becoming more common, likely due to increased use of IVF.
 The survival rate of the uterine fetus of a heterotopic pregnancy is around 70%.

 Rudimentary horn pregnancy

 A pregnancy in a rudimentary horn refers to a rare and life-threatening condition that occurs when a fertilized egg implants inside the small rudimentary horn of a unicornuate uterus, which is a type of congenital uterine abnormality caused by the incomplete development of one of the Müllerian ducts.
 This type of ectopic pregnancy is often results in rupture of the rudimentary horn between 10 and 15 weeks of gestation, leading to a high risk of morbidity and mortality.